⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global heavy construction equipment market was valued at US$215.46 billion in 2025 and is projected to grow at a 4.70% CAGR to reach US$334.14 billion by 2034, driven by urbanization and infrastructure development.
+• Total Addressable Market - The global construction equipment market was US$192 billion in 2024, projected to reach US$250 billion by 2031, driven by urbanization and infrastructure development.

 Competitor